 At any one time the Gallery has not less than 12 and not more than 14 Trustees.
 One is appointed by Tate from its own Board.
 The others are appointed by the Prime Minister, after an open process of selection, which is conducted in accordance with the Code of the Office of the Commissioner of Public Appointments.

-Currently, appointments are generally made for a term of four years, and may be renewed once for a further term of the same length.
+Currently, appointments are generally made for a term of four years and may be renewed.

 Professor Dexter Dalwood

-British artist Dexter Dalwood has been building a strong reputation over the last decade in the UK, Europe and the States.
+British artist, he has been building a strong reputation over the last decade in the UK, Europe and the United States.
 He studied at St Martins and the RCA and had a mid-career retrospective at Tate St Ives in 2010 for which he was nominated for the Turner prize.
 He is Professor of Fine Art and Design at Bath Spa University.
 Dexter is the National Gallery's Tate Liaison Trustee.

 - Appointed 10 February 2011